1000-976-Great Vocals

 Writer/Composer: Rimsky-Korsakoff / adapted by Johnny Mercer

-This song continues to soar with the passage of time.
-Why?
-Because of one of the most poignantly beautiful, remarkable Opera / Pop singers of all time.
-He takes this newer reworking of an older classic standard to new a celestial form of mysterious beauty—what a shame that he only lived 38 years, neglecting his heart health the last years of his life.
-This astounding recording proves his body of work from 8 musical films and recordings is a testament to his importance as a vocal artist.
-Pavarotti, Domingo—all loved him…A Crowning Achievement!
+This song continues to soar into celestial delight with the passage of time.
+How does a song take on new life and sail into our musical landscape?
+Perhaps by being delivered by one of the most poignantly beautiful, remarkable Opera / Pop singers of all time.
+He takes this newer reworking of an older classic standard to new a heavenly form of mysterious beauty—what a shame that he only lived 38 years, all the while neglecting his heart health through the last years of his life.
+This astounding recording (his 3rd on our list) genuinely proves his body of work from his 8 musical films and recordings is a testament to his importance and longevity as a vocal artist.
+Validating that testament is the fact that artists of great magnitude such as Pavarotti, Domingo—they all loved him…A Crowning Achievement!

 976. BIG YELLOW TAXI (1970)